Kyle Tucker Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.

-- The Rays have the first-ranked team ERA across all MLB pitching staffs (2.72).
+- The Rays have a 2.82 team ERA that leads all league pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).
+- The Rays surrender the first-fewest home runs in baseball (14 total, 0.6 per game).

-- Rasmussen (3-1) gets the starting nod for the Rays in his fifth start of the season.
-He has a 2.01 ERA in 22 1/3 innings pitched, with 26 strikeouts.
+- The Rays are sending Faucher (0-0) to the mound to make his third start of the season.

-- The righty's most recent appearance came on Wednesday against the Cincinnati Reds, when he tossed five scoreless innings while allowing three hits.
+- In his most recent time out on Friday, the right-hander tossed two innings against the Chicago White Sox, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.